SumoLogic/sumologic-documentation/docs/cse/rules/write-outlier-rule.md

 ## Configure an Outlier rule
 This section has instructions for configuring an Outlier rule.

-### If triggered
+### If Triggered
-The settings in the **If triggered** section are divided into two subsections, one for providing Baseline configuration, and the other for Outlier model configuration.
+The settings in the **If Triggered** section are divided into two subsections, one for providing Baseline configuration, and the other for Outlier model configuration.

 **Baseline Configuration**
 1. **For the records matching the expression**.
 Enter an expression that matches the Records that you want to rule to apply to.